 The LEDs are arranged underneath a circular diffusor, creating the impression of an ever-evolving light surface while reducing shadows and glares.

-As well as allowing customers to evaluate the clothing they are about to purchase in a close approximation of natural light, Salomaa says that Oculus is able to support our body's natural circadian rhythm by emitting stimulating blue light throughout the day before gradually phasing it out towards the evening.
+As well as allowing customers to evaluate the clothing they are about to purchase in a close approximation of natural light, Salomaa says the Light Cognitive technology is able to support our body's natural circadian rhythm by emitting stimulating blue light throughout the day before gradually phasing it out towards the evening.

 This is crucial because blue light suppresses the production of our natural sleep hormone melatonin, which is also why looking at phone or laptop screens before bed can impact our ability to go to sleep.